Stevia: Commercial use

 Use of stevia as a sweetener began in Japan, with the aqueous extract of the leaves yielding purified steviosides developed as sweeteners.
-Japanese firm Morita Kagaku Kogyo claims they were the first, in 1971, to commercialize stevia sweetener production.
+Japanese firm Morita Kagaku Kogyo say they were the first in 1971 to commercialize stevia sweetener production.

 In the mid-1980s, stevia was commonly used in U.S. natural foods and health food industries, as a noncaloric natural sweetener for teas and weight-loss blends.
 The makers of the synthetic sweetener NutraSweet (at the time Monsanto) asked the FDA to require testing of stevia extracts.

 In 2007, the Coca-Cola Company announced plans to obtain approval for its Stevia-derived sweetener, Rebiana, for use as a food additive within the United States by 2009, as well as plans to market Rebiana-sweetened products in 12 countries that allow stevia's use as a food additive.

 In May 2008, Coca-Cola and Cargill announced the availability of Truvia, a consumer-brand Stevia sweetener containing erythritol and Rebiana, which the FDA permitted as a food additive in December 2008.
 Coca-Cola announced intentions to release stevia-sweetened beverages in late December 2008.
 From 2013 onwards, Coca-Cola Life, containing stevia as a sweetener, was launched in various countries around the world.

 Shortly afterward, PepsiCo and Pure Circle announced PureVia, their brand of Stevia-based sweetener, but withheld release of beverages sweetened with rebaudioside A until receipt of FDA confirmation.
 Since the FDA permitted Truvia and PureVia, both the Coca-Cola Company and PepsiCo have introduced products that contain their new sweeteners.